 What Do I Eat When I’m Tired of the Same Foods?

 Regardless of if you plan meals or not, it is so easy to get stuck in a rut.
 You know how to prepare a dish your family likes, so you decide that every Monday will be spaghetti and meatballs, every Tuesday will be chicken stir fry, and so on.
 With this approach, it won’t be long before everyone is tired of eating the same foods.
-Instead of a strict meal plan, I think a meal template can keep you engaged.
+Instead of a strict meal plan, think of a meal template that can keep you engaged.
 It offers a schedule while remaining flexible.
 Remember, the important thing about meal planning is that it takes some stress out of the process of planning meals for your family.

 - Pasta night

 - Chicken night